Letters from Lodi

 "Nouveau" inspired 2020 red

 Now for something completely different: This year, Bokisch Vineyards, for the first time in their 20-year history, has produced what they call a "Nouveau Style" red wine specifically for holiday festivities: the 2020 Bokisch Vineyards Clements Hills-Lodi Trincadis Nouveau Style Red.
 The idea is to follow the traditional style of the Beaujolais region in France, where wines of each vintage are released by the third week of each vintage, barely a month after the grapes have been harvested.
-In Beaujolais, the nouveau style red wines, always made from the Gamay grape, are super-fresh, fruity, and so easy to drink they taste almost like wine-flavored water.
-Bokisch's nouveau inspired red differs from the original French nouveaus because they are made from the three black-skinned grapes grown in the "Rasteau Row" — named as such because all the plant material was originally brought over from the Rasteau region of Southern France by Markus Bokisch — of their Terra Alta Vineyard, which consists of mostly Grenache, with Syrah and Mourvèdre.
+In Beaujolais, the nouveau-style red wines, always made from the Gamay grape, are super-fresh, fruity, and so easy to drink they taste almost like wine-flavored water.
+Bokisch's nouveau-inspired red differs from the original French nouveau because they are made from the three black-skinned grapes grown in the "Rasteau Row" — named as such because all the plant material was originally brought over from the Rasteau region of Southern France by Markus Bokisch — of their Terra Alta Vineyard, which consists of mostly Grenache, with Syrah and Mourvèdre.

-The Bokischs' nouveau style red also differs from French nouveaus because it was produced by a conventional method — the grapes were picked, destemmed, and immediately sent into a tank to ferment in the usual way.
-In Beaujolais, a big reason why nouveau reds are so soft and fruity is because they also undergo an intracellular fermentation called carbonic maceration, which produces a red wine virtually free of skin or seed tannins.
+The Bokischs' nouveau style red also differs from French nouveau because it was produced by a conventional method — the grapes were picked, destemmed, and immediately sent into a tank to ferment in the usual way.
+In Beaujolais, a big reason why nouveau reds are so soft and fruity is that they also undergo an intracellular fermentation called carbonic maceration, which produces a red wine virtually free of skin or seed tannins.
 In 2020, however, Bokisch winemaker Elyse Perry and owner/growers Markus and Liz Bokisch happen to notice that this year's Rasteau Red field blend was tasting so bright and fruit-forward — in Perry's words, "like fresh pomegranate and cranberry" — they were inspired to bottle up the new vintage immediately in order to capture all that fruitiness while it is still pristine, rather than transfer the wine into barrels to undergo the usual aging process.